sc0h0/sc0h0.github.io/_posts/2023/2023-12-26-select-distinct-ride-to-work.md

   </figcaption>
 </figure>

 The first step of the algorithm is to construct a matrix of all possible squared distances between each point on the birds' flight paths.
 Then, starting at the bottom-left corner of the matrix, we move towards the top-right corner while minimising the sum of the squared distances (i.e., the values in each cell of the matrix).
-The path, highlighted in yellow, represents the pairs of points from each respective bird's flight path that are to be aligned. **The cost of aligning these points corresponds to how similar the two flight paths are.**
+The path, highlighted in the yellow matrix cells, represents the pairs of points from each respective bird's flight path that are to be aligned.
+The cost of aligning these points corresponds to how similar the two flight paths are.

 There are a few additional rules to the DTW algorithm which are covered <a href="https://www.tandfonline.com/doi/full/10.1080/15481603.2021.1908927">here</a>.